wopl/jwdoc/README.md

 * The source documentation is based on DocBook XML V4.5
 * some restrictions apply in terms of supported tags
 * some restrictions apply for folder setup
-* stylesheets for legal reasons will not be published here

 I have set up the following infrastructure for DocBook authoring